Vanessa-Rodrigues-156/odrindia/docs/MEETING_LOGS.md

 - **Participant Tracking**: Record who joined and left the meeting, and when
 - **Meeting Notes**: Collaborative note-taking during or after meetings
 - **Meeting Summaries**: Add post-meeting summaries for reference
+- **Meeting Control**: End meeting functionality for organizers and presenters
 - **Authentication**: All features secured with proper authentication

 ## Database Schema